 Crucially, this vagueness is highlighted by comments of Charleton J., the very High Court judge whose ruling in EMI v.
 UPC has been relied upon by Sean Sherlock as justification for this statutory instrument.
 However, when examined closely neither his judgment in that case nor his later extrajudicial pronouncements support this claim.
 In particular, in a recent speech to the Fordham Intellectual Property Conference, he said:

 Legislation such as the [UK Digital Economy] Act of 2010, has at least the predictability of express statement as to the objects to be achieved.
 In respect of each of the possible solutions of diversion, interruption, warning and cut-off, the British have OfCom looking at the appropriate technical machinery with which to achieve these ends.
-When this machinery is approved, then, in those circumstances, any court faced with these difficult cases will be in a position to fairly, if not precisely, predict what they can use as a technical solution with a view to granting or refusing to grant injunctions.
+When this machinery is approved, then, in those circumstances, any court faced with these difficult cases will be in a position to fairly, if not precisely, predict what they can use as a technical solution with a view to granting or refusing to grant injunctions."The law should be predictable as to what is mandated and what is forbidden and enables a judge to also know what is expected in the judicial sphere in particular circumstances".
+Can the DJEI honestly claim that their proposed statutory instrument meets these criteria?

 This strongly accords with the European law principle that the law should be predictable as to what is mandated and what is forbidden and enables a judge to also know what is expected in the judicial sphere in particular circumstances.
 As I said in another part of the judgment in EMI v.
 UPC, if any judge were merely to act on the basis of what the Court felt was right, without having a legislative basis, the Court would be putting itself back in the position of judges in the late 19th and 20th century who used the tort of conspiracy and the remedy of an injunction against the trade union movement and thereby caused public controversy, rendered uncertain the concept of the rule of law and undermined their own authority.